GenuineYZR/Traffic-lights-detection/README.md

 ```

 ### 4. Freezeing the graphs
 When training is finished the trained model needs to be exported as a frozen inference graph.
-If you train your model with a higer version of tensorflow 1.4, you should downgrade your version back to 1.4 before running the scripts in this step.
+If you train your model with the version of tensorflow higher than 1.4, you should downgrade your version back to 1.4 before running the scripts in this step.
 * Copy `export_inference_graph.py` from the `models/research/object_detection` folder to the root of your new folder

 * Excute the following statement